CODARcode/Example-Adios-With-Swift/README.txt

 register.
-Writer's listening port can be specified by "cm_port" option when calling adios_select_method (when using Adios no xml init) or in an xml file. and
+Writer's listening port can be specified by "cm_port" option when calling adios_select_method (when using Adios no xml init) or in an xml file.

 The following options can be used for initializing writer:

     cm_port : writer's listening port
     max_client : number of clients to register (default is 1)

-2. A reader needs to know the writer's hostname and port.
+2. A reader (or client) needs to know the writer's hostname and port.
 Then, the reader connects to the writer and registers his connection information (reader's hostname and port).

 The following options can be specified on calling
 adios_read_init_method: